 For 50 years, Special Olympics has been spreading the message: people with intellectual disabilities can-and will-succeed when given the chance.
 This partnership with Diamond Pet Foods, will expand and grow our programs and support our Special Olympics Missouri athletes.
 This gift is an investment in SOMO for today and into the future.

 About University of Missouri System

-In November 2019, Special Olympics Missouri announced a statewide partnership with the University of Missouri System and MU Health.
-This partnership opens up countless opportunities between our organization and UM System's and MU Health's resources, employees and students.
+In November 2019, Special Olympics Missouri announced a statewide partnership with the University of Missouri System, the University of Missouri and MU Health Care.
+This partnership opens up countless opportunities between our organization and UM System's and MU Health Care's resources, employees and students.

 Whether it's via recruiting personal trainers for our health & wellness program, mentors and instructors for our Athlete Leadership program, volunteers for our year-round sports training and competition program or anything in between, this partnership will make a world of difference for our organization and, most importantly, the thousands of people with intellectual disabilities and their families that we serve on a daily basis.

 For more information about this partnership, email us.

 Veterans United Home Loans became a statewide sponsor at the beginning of 2023!